zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 Initializes the protocol for a specific client.
 A set of valid relayers is provided at this point.
 The command posts at the blockchain, as datum, a list of policy-id's associated to the valid relayer's.
 We call this list "the Registry".
 A specific reference to an arbitrary UTxO to be consumed needs to be provided, as it is needed to generate the nft (thread token) that will identify the Registry.

-A directory `./assets` will be created this command.
+A directory `./assets` will be created by this command.

 ```shell
 cabal run zkfold-cli:asterizm -- init --help